 - The evolution of semelparity

-I also collaborate with my wife, Lynne Isbell, in her studies of primate behavioral ecology.
+I also have collaborated with Lynne Isbell in her studies of primate behavioral ecology.
 I provide a life history and plant ecological perspective to her explorations of how food and predation influence the evolution of mammalian behavior.
 (Behavioral ecology publications).

 UC Davis Spotlight article on the KLEE exclosure project

 Satellite view of the KLEE exclosure plots in Laikipia, Kenya, where we have been excluding various combinations of cattle, wildlife, and mega-herbivores (elephants and giraffes) from a savanna grassland since 1995.
 Each of the 18 plots is 200m x 200m.
 This is an NDVI layer of an image taken 20 June 2003 (Quickbird, via Digital Globe).
 Lighter areas are indicative of higher productivity.
 The larger white areas are anthropogenic glades, and the smaller white areas are low termite "mounds".
 Both are hot spots of soil fertility, plant productivity, and animal use.

 Click on the image to enlarge and display in false color, where the high-productvity areas appear red.